My guest, Amanda Suazo (@suazgirl) and I met on Twitter. Proving that business connections do happen on social media.

 Nobody wants to work with millennials—the trophy kids born between around 1980 and 2000—because they seem lazy, entitled, and narcissistic.
 And if you’re one of them (like me), it’s hard to stay positive on the job when older generations won’t take you seriously.

 Research debunks millennial stereotypes all the time, but it might not be enough to clear a bad reputation with colleagues and bosses (if you’re even lucky enough to get hired).
 Try some of these methods to break out of the mold and get the treatment you deserve.

 You’re more connected to the world than most of your colleagues, but they’ll cringe if you text or tweet on the job.
 Keep your phone in a drawer until break times or lunch hours, and engage more with the work (and the people) in front of you.

 Your desk phone, that is.
 Since millennials are notorious for relying on email and text, others think we don’t know how to hold a conversation—so if you can’t whittle that email down to a short paragraph, just call the recipient.

 3. Don’t pretend to know everything

-College grades are not a measure of your job expertise; before others can see you as an authority figure, you need to learn how the company works and build your skill set.
+College grades are not a measure of your job expertise; before others can see you as an authority figure, you need to learn how the company works and build your skillset.
+The more skills you acquire, the more you will have to put on your cv, and it’s very important to mention skills on your cv.
 When you make mistakes (and it will happen), take criticism gracefully as well.
 Don’t confuse critiques with personal attacks—only one is designed to help you work better.